AmericanAirlines/Hangar/README.md

 1. Installing relevant dependencies
 1. Duplicate `.env.docker.sample` as `.env.docker` and modify values as needed
-1. Downloading [Docker Desktop](https://docs.docker.com/desktop/) and start it
+1. Download [Docker Desktop](https://docs.docker.com/desktop/) and start it
    - Optionally modify `Settings > Resources > Advanced` to provide more resources to Docker and speed up your build commands
 1. Run `yarn docker:build` from the root to build your image
 1. Run `yarn docker:run` to start your container